arjun-1/BEASTvntr/README.md

 ## Background
 To infer phylogeny, BEASTvntr uses a model described in a [paper](http://www.genetics.org/content/168/1/383.long) by Sainudiin.
 Of this model, several implementations are available.

-The standard implementation is called *Sainudiin Vanilla* and can model a mutational bias, mutation rate proportionality, and any multi-step mutations. *Sainudiin Computed Frequencies Vanilla* is a variant on the above model, where the frequencies of the states in the root node are given by the stationary distribution, which is calculated from the other model parameters.
+The standard implementation is called *Sainudiin Vanilla* and can model mutational bias, mutation rate proportionality, and any multi-step mutations. *Sainudiin Computed Frequencies Vanilla* is a variant on the above model, where the frequencies of the states in the root node are given by the stationary distribution, which is calculated from the other model parameters.

 All these implementations use a modified for expression for the mutational bias `beta`, which is described in a [paper](http://www.genetics.org/content/188/1/151.long) by Wu.
 In this expression, the bias `beta` for expansion given a mutation event, depends on the parameters `b0, b1`.
 The implementations *Sainudiin* and *Sainudiin Computed Frequencies* are an adaptation of the standard *Vanilla* models, which use a transformation of these parameters, given by:
 ```